oshaughnessy/maysl.soccer/_pages/index.md

 ---

 Welcome to the 2022-2023 Fall season!

-We're looking forward to starting games on Saturday, Sept 17.
+We're underway.
+See our [game schedules](/schedules/) for dates and times.

-Questions about getting started?
-Take a look here for more info:
+Other questions?
+Please take a look here for more info:

 * [For parents](/parents/)
 * [For coaches](/coaches/)